Bolze

-Bolze is a mixed language spoken in the Basse-Ville district of Fribourg, Switzerland.
-A mixture of French and Swiss German, Bolze came into being as a result of the immigration of German speakers from the Sense District of the Canton of Fribourg starting from the 19th century.
+Bolze is a mixed language spoken in the Basse-Ville (Lower Town) of Fribourg, Switzerland.
+Categorized colloquially as a mix of mixture of French and Swiss German, linguists classify it more precisely as a three-way contact language combining the local Arpitan dialect of Friborgês, Senslerdeutsch dialect of German from Sense District and Standard French.
+Bolze came into being as a result of the immigration of German speakers from the Sense District of the Canton of Fribourg starting from the 19th century.
 By 2019 the language was reportedly spoken only by a handful of locals.